nannourn/nannourn.github.io/content/posts/2021-08-02-out-here-trying-to-function/index.markdown

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-2-3.png" width="672" />

 In the code demonstrated above, I realize that all I am just changing is the name of the columns (`species`, `island`, `sex`) to create the three different plots.
 The rule of thumb is to avoid duplication of code; here we can attempt to create a function to shorten the number of lines written.
-We can create a function (I named it `geomcol_discrete`) with the nifty use of double brackets `{{ column }}` to utilize out tidyverse work flow:
+We can create a function (I named it `geomcol_discrete`) with the nifty use of double brackets `{{ column }}` to maintain a tidyverse work flow:

 ```r